telerik/ajax-docs/controls/editor/troubleshooting/chrome-creates-spans-with-inherited-styles-on-delete-and-paste.md

 ---
 title: Chrome Creates Spans with Inherited Styles on Delete and Paste
-page_title: Chrome Creates Spans with Inherited Styles on Delete and Paste | RadEditor for ASP.NET AJAX Documentation
+page_title: Chrome Creates Spans with Inherited Styles on Delete and Paste - RadEditor
-description: Chrome Creates Spans with Inherited Styles on Delete and Paste
+description: Check our Web Forms article about Chrome Creates Spans with Inherited Styles on Delete and Paste.
 slug: editor/troubleshooting/chrome-creates-spans-with-inherited-styles-on-delete-and-paste
 tags: chrome,creates,spans,with,inherited,styles,on,delete,and,paste
 published: True